Zirkonium88/AWS/README.md

 ## Deploying an AWS Lambda on AWS via Serverless

 * You do not how a deployment to AWS Lambda could work?
 The example on [Serverless](https://github.com/Zirkonium88/AWS/tree/master/Lambda/ServerlessDemo/README.MD) will show how.
 * Do you need a example for simple Lambda processing pipeline?
 In the tutorial for connecting [Amazon S3 and DynamoDB via AWS Lambda](https://github.com/Zirkonium88/AWS/tree/master/Lambda/GetImagenames/README.MD), you will get your example.

+## Machine and DeepLearning on AWS

+* Do you want to know how to use a the AWS out-of-the-box convolutional neural network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network))?
+Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/DetectFaces).